Sonu Nigam: 'I Believe Music' Label

-Work in Kannada
+Kannada films

 Nigam's first song in Kannada was in 1996 for the film Jeevanadhi.
 The song "Yello Yaro Hego" was composed by Koti with lyrics by R. N. Jayagopal.
-Nigam has since sung over 600 Kannada songs.
+Nigam has since sung over 900 Kannada songs.

-His songs include "Cheluve Yeke Bande", from the film Majnu, composed by Gurukiran; "Titanic Heroine Nee Nanna Cheluve", from the film Snehaloka; the title track from the film Monalisa composed by Valisha Sandeep; "Hamsave Hamsave" from the film Gatti Mela, composed by Hamsalekha, "Kannale Kannale" from the film Aham Premasmi, composed by V. Ravichandran and "Baaninda Baa Chandira, from the movie Kanti, composed by Gurukiran.
+His songs include "Cheluve Yeke Bande", from the film Majnu, composed by Gurukiran; "Titanic Heroine Nee Nanna Cheluve", from the film Snehaloka; the title track from the film Monalisa composed by Valisha Sandeep; "Hamsave Hamsave" from the film Gatti Mela, composed by Hamsalekha, "Kannale Kannale" from the film Aham Premasmi, composed by V. Ravichandran and "Baaninda Baa Chandira", from the movie Kanti, composed by Gurukiran.
 The 2006 film Mungaru Male created a sensation and spawned several records, mainly in Karnataka.

 The songs "Mungaru Maleye" and "Anisuthide" were composed by Mano Murthy and written by Yogaraj Bhat and Jayant Kaikini respectively.
 Nigam has said that he finds Kannada songs more fulfilling than the Hindi numbers.
 In an interview with Deccan Herald he said "Kannada songs make me feel positive".
 He went on to say: "I highly respect the musicians of Karnataka and many of my favourite songs are in Kannada.
 I consider Bangalore as my second birthplace.
 Even if someone requests me to sing a Kannada song while I'm performing in the West Indies, I will sing it for them".

 From the same Mungaru Male combination, composer Murthy, lyricist Kaikini and Nigam got together to record the Kannada album Neene Bari Neene, produced by Ashok Kheny.
 Videos for the songs "Neene Bari Neene" and "Baa Nodu Gelathi" were shot on the outskirts of Bangalore featuring Nigam and model Madhuri Bhattacharya in the lead.
 Nigam also composed a theme song for the Karnataka Bulldozers team in the Celebrity Cricket League and sang it with Kunal Ganjawala and Sowmya Raoh, who also penned the lyrics.